FortAwesome/ember-fontawesome/UPGRADING.md

 ```

 Switching to this approach reduces maintenance costs for the addon while allowing you to use any newly released Font Awesome icon package without requiring updates to this addon.
-Additionally, you no longer need to restart your Ember server when adding new icons.
+Additionally, you no longer need to restart your Ember when adding new icons.

 ### Style